notdb/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The document object model is a tree structure html is translated into by the browser, which is used to display html pages.
+It's an API that supports multiple markup languages.
+Essentially, not just HTML.
 2. What is an event?
+An event is an action that takes place on the browser.
+It can be a click, window resize, document fully loading, the user scrolling, etc
 3. What is an event listener?
+An event listener is a method that waits for the event to happen to whereever it (the event listener) is attached, and then exceutes a function
 4. Why would we convert a NodeList into an Array?
+To get access to all the array methods.
+A NodeList is an array-like object.
+It looks like an array, and has access to some array methods, but it is not an array.
 5. What is a component?
+A component is a resuable piece of javascript/html/css.
+Ideally the bundle can be used on multiple sites/applications without much modification because of its design.

 ### Git Set up